Floyd McKissick: Involvement with CORE

+CORE executive director James Farmer was under arrest at the time of the 1963 civil rights March on Washington for participating in protests in Louisiana, so McKissick attended the demonstration on his behalf.
+He delivered an address to the attendees originally prepared for Farmer, exhorting the audience to "play well your roles in your struggle for freedom.
+In the thousands of communities in which you have come throughout the land, act with valor and dignity, and act without fear."
+He also participated in a meeting between national civil rights leaders and President John F. Kennedy that day on Farmer's behalf.

-When Floyd McKissick replaced James Farmer as head of CORE on January 3, 1966, the organization completed a 180-degree turn that saw it change from an interracial integrationist civil rights agency pledged to uphold nonviolence into a militant and uncompromising advocate of the ideology of black power.
+McKissick replaced Farmer as head of CORE on January 3, 1966.
+The organization transformed from an interracial integrationist civil rights group pledged to uphold nonviolence into a militant and uncompromising group of the ideology of black power.

 In 1966, James Meredith challenged America's social system of poverty, racial segregation, and white supremacy by vowing to walk alone from Memphis, Tennessee to Jackson, Mississippi.
 McKissick who had recently been elected head of CORE, promised to support Meredith in his journey.
 Along with Martin Luther King Jr. and Stokely Carmichael, McKissick assisted in leading a group of demonstrators the remaining 194 miles to Jackson, Mississippi.
-McKissick states, "We issued the call to bring all the organizations together to continue the march at the spot where he fell."
+McKissick stated, "We issued the call to bring all the organizations together to continue the march at the spot where he fell."
+On the 17th day of their march, the protestors stopped in Canton, Mississippi and attempted to establish a camp for the night at a school.
+Local officials objected to their attempt to camp at the school, and dozens of state police officers were dispatched to confront the crowd.
+McKissick stood aboard a truck and attempted to rally the protestors to continue their demonstration, the police attacked, firing tear gas canisters and striking the protestors as they fled.
+Struck by a gas canister, McKissick lost his balance and fell off the truck, injuring his back.
+Following the incident, McKissick became a vocal supporter of black power, declaring that nonviolence had "outlived its usefulness" and that the civil rights movement was "dead".